shayastark/pocki-chat-ui/replit.md

 ### Technical Implementations
 The application is built with Next.js 14 (App Router), React, and TypeScript.
-- **Authentication:** Privy is used for secure wallet, email, and social logins.
+- **Authentication:** Dual authentication strategy - Quick Auth (`@farcaster/quick-auth`) for Farcaster/Base App Mini Apps with JWT verification, and Privy (v3.5.0) for standalone browser users with wallet, email, and social logins.
 - **Messaging:** XMTP Browser SDK (v5.0.1) facilitates real-time, secure messaging.
 - **Web3:** Wagmi and Viem are used for Ethereum interactions, specifically targeting the Base network (chainId: 8453).
 RPC calls are configured with a fallback strategy for reliability.
 - **State Management:** TanStack Query manages data fetching and caching.